informalsystems/quint/README.md

 programmers and easier to parse and analyze.
 Quint is compatible with TLA+ and will soon be supported in [Apalache][].

+## Name origin

+Quint is short for Quintessence, from alchemy, which refers to the fifth element.
+A lot of alchemy is about transmutation and energy, and Quint makes it possible to transmute specifications into executable assets and empower ideas to become referenced artifacts.

 ## Syntax

 Check the [syntax documentation](./doc/lang.md) and the [Reference API